walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 Use `.biometricTimedReuse(timeoutSeconds:)` for a fixed, non-sliding 1–30 second reuse interval.
-It preserves strong-biometric-only signing and intentionally does not invalidate the key after new biometric enrollment. iOS preflight reports `.providerProcess` enforcement with `.providerConfigured` timeout verification:
+It preserves strong-biometric-only signing and intentionally does not invalidate the key after new biometric enrollment. iOS preflight reports `.providerProcess` enforcement with `.providerConfigurationOnly` timeout validation:
 Signum receives the requested interval, but its pinned public API cannot independently expose the effective positive timeout after restoration.
 Timed reuse is recent provider authentication, not issuance, presentation, or other